-- 11.1 If an Academic Appeal against the decision of an Awards Assessment Board is successful, an Assessment Review Board (Annex B) shall carry out a review of those decisions of the Awards Assessment Board that were the subject of the Academic Appeal. - 11.2 The Assessment Review Board shall meet normally within five working days of the relevant Academic Appeals Board to consider the evidence and any recommendations from the Appeals Board in as much these pertain to a decision the Assessment Review Board makes on the new recommendation for assessment.
-The Assessment Review Board may not overturn the decision of the Appeals Board. - 11.3 The options available for recommendation are as follows: - 11.3.1 the original decision of the Awards Assessment Board is overturned and a new recommendation for the relevant assessment(s) is made. or - 11.3.2. exceptionally, the original decision of the Awards Assessment Board is upheld and the original recommendation confirmed. - 11.4 In the case of an Academic Appeal being successful on the grounds specified in sections 7.2.1.2, 7.2.1.3 or 7.2.1.4 the Assessment Review Board may consider the effects of the error or other irregularity on other students who may or may not have

-- appealed and be empowered to review the decisions made by an Awards Assessment Board in respect of those students also. - 11.5 In the case of a student studying on a professional programme as defined by the University's Professional Programmes Handbook, the Assessment Review Board, after considering medical or other evidence submitted in support of the academic appeal may advise or require the initiation of Professional Suitability procedures. - 11.6 The decision of the Assessment Review Board is final, and there is no right to request a review of this decision.
-A 'Completion of Procedures' letter will therefore be issued (see Section 7.13.1) at this point.
+- 11.6 The Assessment Review Board shall meet normally within five working days of the relevant Academic Appeals Board to consider the evidence and any recommendations from the Appeals Board in as much these pertain to a decision the Assessment Review Board makes on the new recommendation for assessment.
+The Assessment Review Board may not overturn the decision of the Appeals Board. - 11.7 The options available for recommendation are as follows: - 11.7.1 the original decision of the Awards Assessment Board or Progression Assessment Board is overturned and a new recommendation for the relevant assessment(s) is made; or - 11.7.2 exceptionally, the original decision of the Awards Assessment Board is upheld and the original recommendation confirmed. - 11.8 In the case of an Academic Appeal being successful on the grounds specific in sections 2.12, 2.13 or 2.14 the Deputy Registrar or Chair of the Assessment Review Board may consider the effects of the error or other irregularity on other students who may or may not have appealed and be empowered to review the decisions made by an Awards Assessment Board in respect of those students also. - 11.9 The decision of the Assessment Review Board is final, and there is no right to request a review of this decision.
+A 'Completion of Procedures' letter will therefore be issued (see Section 13.1) at this point.
 In cases of appeals against decisions of academic malpractice panels, which have been returned to the original academic malpractice panel or to a new academic malpractice panel, there is no right to request a review of the decision of the second academic malpractice panel.
-A 'Completion of Procedures' letter will therefore be issued (see Section 7.13.1) - 11.7 If, exceptionally, the Assessment Review Board confirms the original decision of the Awards Assessment Board, the Chair of the Assessment Review Board shall write to the appellant, giving reasons for the decision.
-The Chair shall also write to the Chair of the Academic Appeals Board, giving reasons for the decision. - 11.8 The decision will be reported to the next meeting of the relevant Awards Assessment Board.
+A 'Completion of Procedures' letter will therefore be issued (see Section 13.1). - 11.10 If, exceptionally, the Assessment Review Board confirms the original decision of the Awards Assessment Board, the Chair of the Assessment Review Board shall write to the appellant, giving reasons for the decision.
+The Chair shall also write to the Chair of the Academic Appeals Board, giving reasons for the decision. - 11.11 The decision will be reported to the next meeting of the relevant Awards Assessment Board.

-12 Timescale for the process
+12. Timescale for the process